 What To Expect During a Personal Injury Case

-For many, filing a lawsuit or hiring an attorney for a personal injury case can be overwhelming and may also be the first time being involved with the legal system.
+For many, filing a lawsuit or hiring an attorney for a personal injury case can be overwhelming and may also be your first time being involved with the legal system.
 It may be helpful to know what you may be getting involved in and what to expect so you can feel more prepared.
 It is important to remember that all cases are different and may have different timelines and outcomes.

 Seek Medical Attention